7 Best Photography Insurance Companies

 - Financial strength: Excellent financial rating

-We received a quote for $431 annually for a business owner’s policy (BOP).
-The BOP had $15,000 in property coverage for your camera equipment with a deductible of $1,000.
+We received a quote for $485 annually for a business owner’s policy (BOP).
+This was for a home-based business.
+The BOP had $10,000 in property coverage for the camera equipment with a deductible of $1,000.
 It also carried liability limits of $1 million per occurrence and $2 million aggregate.
 The liability contained product and completed operations.

-It has a great digital experience, so working with it is very convenient.
-Online, you can get a quote, purchase a policy, manage the policy, and file a claim.
+With its great digital experience, working with The Hartford comes with convenience.
+Online, you can get a quote, sometimes purchase a policy, manage the policy, and file a claim.
 Its website is easy to use—whether you need to file a claim or contact the provider, you can find what you need within a few clicks.

 The Hartford ranked third in J.D.
-Power’s 2022 US Independent Agent Satisfaction Study.
-This means independent agents have a great experience working with the company.
+Power’s 2022 United States Independent Agent Satisfaction Study.
+This means independent agents have great experience working with the company.

-As one of the oldest carriers in the US, The Hartford has a solid financial reputation.
-It’s rated A+ (Superior) by AM Best.
+Founded more than 200 years ago, The Hartford has maintained a solid financial reputation.
+It is rated A+ (Superior) by AM Best.

 What We Like